billhails/MetaData/README.md

   * separate dataloader per request, or cache management - done
 * pagination - done
 * mutation - done
-* OpenTracing or OpenTelemetry metrics
+* OpenTracing or OpenTelemetry metrics - done
 * Security
   * review XSS vulnerabilities
     * add `security="xss"` schema attribute to globally enable html escaping of text input - done
-  * review SQL injection vulnerabilities - "should" be ok, all db queries use parameters.
+  * review SQL injection vulnerabilities - *should* be ok, all db queries use parameters.
   * add graphql-query-complexity analysis and rejection - done
   * move to https with a local certificate
-  * consider merging the Security and Auth transforms
+  * consider merging the Security and Auth transforms - done
 * with the proliferation of potential extra servers (Redis, Jaeger, other databases etc.) consider moving to containers for testing and deployment.
 Evaluate the pros and cons of
   * Docker